MrSnoozles/pw-site-profile-sage/README.md

 * Rename `site-sage` to `site`.
 You probably have to rename your old site directory
 * Go to your backend.
 Activate the `TemplateEngineBlade` module
 * Edit configuration in `site/config.php`
+* Remove directory `site/install`
+* [Optional] Put the changes from your old site profile to the new one

 ## Working with the site profile